 Where to Find Android 11 Beta Feedback

 As we push away from the release, you’ll want to monitor feedback from Android 11 beta users.
-We’re seeing feedback emerge on social media sites like Twitter and YouTube.
+We’ve seen feedback emerge on social media sites like Twitter and YouTube.

 Short-term feedback can be extremely useful, but you’ll also want to make sure you dig into long-term feedback from beta testers if you’re on the fence about making a move from Android 10 to Android 11 beta or one version of the beta to another.

-The company says it plans to release the final version of Android 11 in Q3 though it hasn’t provided a specific date for the release.
-That said, it looks like September 8th is a prime candidate.
+The company says it plans to release the final version of Android 11 sometime in the third quarter though it hasn’t provided a specific release date for Pixel phones.